-All LTI performance rights granted to executives for FY2016 were forfeited due to vesting conditions not being satisfied by the due date.
+All LTI performance rights granted to executives for FY2016 and FY 2017 were forfeited at 30 June 2018 and 30 June 2019, respectively due to vesting conditions not being satisfied by the due date.

 Short Term Incentive

 The STI plan was approved by shareholders at the 2015 Annual General Meeting.
 The objective of the STI is to incentivise and reward eligible participants, executives and employees that are invited to participate, for achievement of short term Company goals.
 The STI plan provides Eligible participants with an opportunity to earn a bonus, payable in performance rights, on achievement of individual and Company key performance indicators ("KPIs").
 Challenging KPIs are set to ensure payments are only made to high performing employees.